Joanna Spensley, 23 September, 2024

 Accredited Sports Dietitians (ASDs) have undergone additional training and accreditation through Sports Dietitians Australia.
 They are experts in sports nutrition and are dedicated to supporting athletes and active individuals in optimising their performance through proper nutrition.

-With the guidance and expertise of APDs and ASDs, you can trust that you are receiving reliable and personalised nutrition advice to enhance your health and well-being.
+With the guidance and expertise of APDs and ASDs, you can trust that you are receiving reliable and personalised nutrition advice to enhance your health and wellbeing.

-It’s important to note that the term “nutritionist” is not as tightly regulated as “dietitians”.
-Therefore, you can find “nutritionists” who have varying education levels, ranging from completion of online courses all the way through to tertiary degrees.
+It’s important to note that the term 'nutritionist' is not as tightly regulated as 'dietitians.'
+Therefore, you can find nutritionists who have varying education levels, ranging from completion of online courses all the way through to tertiary degrees.

 Over the past decade, it’s no surprise that the evolution of social media platforms has had an enormous impact on most businesses, including my own, for several reasons.
 Overall, I have found social media platforms help to increase visibility, build a personal brand, attract clients, educate followers, and stay connected with what is trending in the nutrition and wellness industry.
 By consistently sharing evidence-based content, I believe that dietitians can better position themselves as trusted experts in the field and hopefully break through some of the misinformation and noise that exists within this space.

-What is one goal you'd like to achieve - professionally or personally - in the next year?
+What is one goal you'd like to achieve—professionally or personally—in the next year?

-Working with athletes, and seeing their incredible feats, is extremely motivating and helps feed several of my own personal goals.
-Since retiring from sport myself, I have taken up long distance running and am currently training for my second marathon at the end of this year.
+Working with athletes and seeing their incredible feats, is extremely motivating and helps feed several of my own personal goals.
+Since retiring from sport myself, I have taken up long-distance running and am currently training for my second marathon at the end of this year.
 I would love to run a personal best and will continue to challenge myself with different races and distances over the coming years.

 Professionally, I’m currently really enjoying the variety of work that I do across team sports, individual sports and with my own private practice.
-Over the coming years, I hope to further expand my own private practice and possibly open a clinic in person to see people face to face and online.
+Over the coming years, I hope to further expand my own private practice and possibly open a clinic in person to see people face-to-face and online.

 In staying up to date in the nutrition field, I utilise a combination of professional memberships, continuing education, and peer-reviewed research.
 I aim to attend as many conferences as possible and follow scientific journals to stay informed on new studies and best practices.
 Networking with fellow colleagues and sports dietitians, monitoring updates from health organisations, and staying active on social media also helps with tracking emerging trends.
-Collectively, these strategies all help with my delivery of evidence-based, up-to-date, and practical advice with athletes and clients.
+Collectively, these strategies help with my delivery of evidence-based, up-to-date, and practical advice to athletes and clients.

 What is your favourite meal?